galaxyproject/training-material/Proteomics/tutorials/proteinID_SG_PS.md

 >
 > Search GUI bundles numerous sequence database search software tools for matching MS/MS to peptide sequences within a database.
 Describing the parameters for all of these programs is beyond the scope of this tutorial, but some of the key parameters for this software are described below:
 >
-> a) *Database search programs.* A number of popular sequence database searching programs are available, and can be selected by the user.
+> a) **Database search programs.** A number of popular sequence database searching programs are available, and can be selected by the user.
 The more selected, the more processor time is necessary; however, matching MS/MS spectra to peptide sequence with more programs provides more confidence in results.
 > In practice, 2-3 programs used offers high confidence while keeping analysis times reasonable.
 >
-> b) *Data quality parameters.* Values that reflect the performance of the instrument used can be entered.
+> b) **Data quality parameters.** Values that reflect the performance of the instrument used can be entered.
 These include mass accuracy measures for both precursor ions and the resulting MS/MS fragment ions.
 For the workflow provided here, these have been set with default values for high resolution Orbitrap mass spectrometer instrumentation.
 >
+> c) **Enzyme cleavage.** Although almost all proteomic samples are digested to peptides by trypsin, some other enzymes are used occasionally.
+Enzymes do not cut at 100 % of the possible cleavage sites, so you might want to allow searching for peptides where a few cleavage sites were missed.
+>
-> c) *Covalent modifications.* A variety of covalent modifications are built in to the Search GUI parameters.
+> d) **Covalent modifications.** A variety of covalent modifications are built in to the Search GUI parameters.
 Typing the modification into the field (e.g. “oxidation”) brings up the available modifications of that type to specific side chains or the n- or c-terminus of the protein and/or peptide.
 >
 > ![parameters_SG](../images/parameters_SG.PNG)
 >